immutant/lein-immutant/README.md

   Note that depending on your shell, you may have to quote or escape * and ? in globs.

-* `lein immutant run` - launches the current Immutant.
+* `lein immutant run` - Starts up the current Immutant, displaying its console output

+  The Immutant to start is specified by the `~/.immutant/current` link or `$IMMUTANT_HOME`, with the environment variable taking precedence.
+You can shutdown the Immutant with ^C.

+  This task delegates to `$JBOSS_HOME/bin/standalone.[sh|bat]`, and takes any arguments the standalone script accepts.
+To see a full list, run `lein immutant run --help`.

+  It also takes some additional convenience arguments:

+   --clustered       Starts the Immutant in clustered mode.
+Equivalent
+                     to passing `--server-config=standalone-ha.xml`
+   --node-name=x     (-n=x) To provide unique name when running multiple on
+                     same host.
+Equivalent to `-Djboss.node.name=x` --offset=100      (-o=100) To avoid port conflicts when running multiple on same host.
+Equivalent to `-Djboss.socket.binding.port-offset=100` --log-level=DEBUG Sets the default logging level to DEBUG (or any other given valid level).
+Equivalent to
+                     `-Djboss.logging.level=DEBUG`.

+  By default, the plugin will locate the current Immutant by looking at `~/.immutant/current`.
+This can be overriden by setting the `$IMMUTANT_HOME` environment variable.
 If no Immutant install can be located, the latest stable release will be installed.

 * `lein immutant test [path/to/project]` - Runs a project's tests inside the current Immutant.
 Runs the current Immutant with offset